Recommender system: Two-Tower Model

 The outputs of the two towers are fixed-length embeddings that represent users and items in a shared vector space.
 A similarity metric, such as dot product or cosine similarity, is used to measure relevance between a user and an item.

 This model is highly efficient for large datasets as embeddings can be pre-computed for items, allowing rapid retrieval during inference.
 It is often used in conjunction with ranking models for end-to-end recommendation pipelines.

 Natural language processing

 Natural language processing is a series of AI algorithms to make natural human language accessible and analyzable to a machine.
 It is a fairly modern technique inspired by the growing amount of textual information.
 For application in recommendation system, a common case is the Amazon customer review.
 Amazon will analyze the feedbacks comments from each customer and report relevant data to other customers for reference.
 The recent years have witnessed the development of various text analysis models, including latent semantic analysis (LSA), singular value decomposition (SVD), latent Dirichlet allocation (LDA), etc. Their uses have consistently aimed to provide customers with more precise and tailored recommendations.

-Specific applications

-E-commerce

-Recommender systems are essential for modern e-commerce platforms, playing a key role in improving the customer experience and increasing sales.
-These systems analyze customer data to provide personalized product suggestions, helping users discover items they might not have found on their own.
-A study by J. Leskovec et al. highlighted that such systems are crucial when an individual needs to choose from a potentially overwhelming number of items that a service may offer.

-E-commerce recommenders typically use a combination of filtering techniques to generate these suggestions.
-Collaborative filtering is a core method, recommending products based on the purchasing and Browse habits of similar users.
-Another widely used approach is content-based filtering, which recommends items with similar attributes to those a user has previously shown interest in.
-Many e-commerce platforms use a hybrid approach, combining these techniques to create more accurate and diverse recommendations, which helps to address issues like the "cold start" problem for new users or products.

-These systems are implemented in several ways across e-commerce sites to maximize their effectiveness at different stages of the shopping process: